lvgl/blog/_posts/2021-03-23-yeacreate-nscreen32-review.md

 ## Development

-UI applications for NScreen32 can be developed with both ESP-IDF and Ardunio.
+UI applications for NScreen32 can be developed with Ardunio.
 As an IDE you can use [PlatformIO](https://platformio.org/) too.

 It's also possible to develop the UI first in a [simulator on PC](https://docs.lvgl.io/latest/en/html/get-started/pc-simulator.html) and copy the source files to the embedded project later.